Privileges, Limits, and Requirements of a Private Pilot License

 This act is important because it outlines the government’s responsibility both to promote aviation itself and to support safety within aviation.

-One of the goals of the bill was to help streamline the medical approval process, and to create more urgency behind regulations that protect pilots, passengers, and the general public.
+One of the goals of the FAA Act of 1958 was to help streamline the medical approval process, and to create more urgency behind regulations that protect pilots, passengers, and the general public.
 After all, aviation is not risk-free, despite the many assists modern technology and better training have given us.

 Despite the goal of streamlining, medical approval can take quite a while.
 The system is often bogged down, and there may be clerical and bureaucratic errors along the way.
 We mention it because you should plan some extra time in the medical approvals stage.

-Since we’re focusing on the Private Pilot license, we’re also going to focus on the 3rd class medical certificate.
-That’s what is required for that level of license.
+Since we’re focusing on the Private Pilot license, we’ll cover the 3rd class medical certificate, which is typically required for this license.
+We’ll also touch on BasicMed, an alternative option available to some pilots.

 The most basic vision requirement of the 3rd class medical certification is that you have 20/40 vision.
 You can use corrective lenses, either glasses or contacts, to achieve that level of vision.
 But your visual acuity must also be consistent.